Harvard Summer Program in Kisumu, Kenya

 Brett D. Nelson, MD, MPH, DTM&H, Associate Professor of Pediatrics, Harvard Medical School and Director of Research, Department of Emergency Medicine, Massachusetts General Hospital

 Ann L. Prestipino, MPH, Teaching Associate in Anaesthesia and Senior Vice President for Surgical and Anaesthesia Services, and Clinical Business Development, Massachusetts General Hospital

 Monica Oguttu, PhD, Executive Director, Kisumu Medical Education Trust

 Khama Rogo, MD, PhD, Director of Health for Africa, World Bank

-Moytrayee Guha, MPH, Program Manager, Division of Global Health and Human Rights, Department of Emergency Medicine, Massachusetts General Hospital
+Moytrayee Guha, MPH, Director of Operations & Finance, Division of Global Health and Human Rights, Department of Emergency Medicine, Massachusetts General Hospital